zulfi0/check-links/README.md

 # check-links
-Simple python script for checking live links
+Simple multithreading python script for checking live links while doing bug bounty.
+It's only examined the link that has the status code other than 404

 Usage :
 -